The medical register

 Patients can download our leaflet Understanding a doctor's registration which explains why only doctors who are registered with a licence to practise may treat patients by law.

 Accessing the Specialist and GP Registers

 The Specialist and GP Registers are registers of specialists and general practitioners eligible to work in the UK health service.
 The List of Registered Medical Practitioners shows if a doctor is on the Specialist or GP Register, or both

 Information for employers

 If you employ doctors you must make sure they hold the appropriate type of registration for the work you have employed them to do.
 Please read our online help Employing a doctor.

 You can find an explanation of the different types of registration and routes into registration on our online help page General information about registration and licensing.

 Licensing and revalidation

 We introduced licensing on 16 November 2009 and revalidation on 3 December 2012.
-Today, all doctors regularly have to prove to us that they are up to date and fit to practise medicine.
+All doctors with a licence to practise regularly have to prove to us that they are up to date and fit to practise medicine.